Chang-pw/ChemAmp/README.md

-# ChemHTS
+# ChemHAS
-ChemHTS (Chemical Hierarchical Tool Stacking) is a novel method designed to enhance the performance of Large Language Models (LLMs) in chemistry tasks by optimizing tool invocation pathways through a hierarchical stacking strategy
+ChemHAS (Chemical Hierarchical Agent Stacking) is a novel method designed to enhance the performance of Large Language Models (LLMs) in chemistry tasks.

 Our paper: [arXiv](https://arxiv.org/abs/2502.14327)